jeremyfelt/webconference-2014/talk.md

 Development is local and individual.
 You can break it at will.

-There may be extra debug tools, build tools, and deploy tools in your development environment.
-Everything you are working with is usually at the bleeding edge of your project rather than in a long term stable state.
+There may be extra debug tools, build tools, and deploy tools in this environment that do not exist in production.
+Everything you are working with is often at the bleeding edge of your project rather than in a long term stable state.

 Production is central and shared.
 It is clean and if you break it, you buy it.

 A development environment allows everyone to do whatever they want in the common goal of maintaining a stable and happy production environment.

 A production environment always continues to produce.

-## Who are you?

-We’re all here as part of the greater web community.
-We're interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
-Though this talk on managing the development environment is targeted primarily at developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.

-In fact, the more members of a team that can be involved in the push from development to production, the better.
-This allows that many more incremental improvements without a central gatekeeper.

 ## What does this entail?